 (iv) straight to the point.

-The teacher introduces the lesson by asking the previous lesson and linking it to the present lesson.
+The teacher introduces the lesson by asking about the previous lesson and linking it to the present lesson.

 Step 1: The teacher defines clauses.